kickstarter/ios-oss/README.md

 If you’re just looking for a quick glance at a few things we’re particularly proud of, look no further:

-* The snapshots directory is location in each feature folder of `Kickstarter-Framework-iOS` and together holds nearly 600 screenshots of various screens in every language, device and edge-case state that we like to make sure stays true.
+* The snapshots directory in each feature folder of `Kickstarter-Framework-iOS` together holds nearly 600 screenshots of various screens in every language, device and edge-case state that we like to make sure stays true.
 For example, a backer viewing a project in Japanese [here](https://github.com/kickstarter/ios-oss/blob/main/Kickstarter-iOS/Features/ProjectPage/Controller/__Snapshots__/ProjectPageViewControllerTests/testLoggedIn_Backer_LiveProject_NonUS_ProjectCurrency_US_ProjectCountry_NonUS_UserChosenCurrency_NotOmittingCurrencyCode_Success.lang_ja_device_pad.png)